-- 1. Click Administration on the top navigation link. - 2.
+- 1. On the right side of the top navigation bar, Click ... - 2.
 On the left navigation pane, select Authentication > FM Users. - 3.
 Click Add. - 4.
 On the FM Users page, specify the following for the new user: - In the Name field, enter the name of the call back user.
 For example, you can use NSX Manger Callback as the user name to help you associate this user with the NSX Manger. - In the Username field, enter a username for the user.
 For example, you can use nsx to help you remember that this user is associated with NSX. - In the Password field, enter the password for the user specified in the Name and Username fields. - In the Role field, enter the user's role.
 Enter fm\admin in this field.